DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 - option to reveal (but not unlock) the whole checklist at game start by writing 10 to every checkbox?
 - fully unlock every checkbox on game complete?
 - yaml option to sync the local checklist state with the server checked locations upon connection. for people who don't care about saves being edited/wiped and want the convenience of not having to juggle save files for each lobby
+- options presets that set goals for different "game modes" (killing enemies focused checkboxes, collecting items focused, etc.)
+- enable lists of locations as goals. get every checkbox on the list to complete your game.
+Allows for making custom games, essentially
+- energylink for air ride: laps completed, enemies killed,

 ## Contributing